dynamoRando/DrummerDB/doc/versions/100/guide/Query/Drummer_Syntax.md

 > Note:
 This document is updated as commands are expanded upon.
 It does not yet fully go into each system internals for each command.

+For any code example, items wrapped in curly braces `{example}` are values that are to be specified by the author, for example a database name or a table name.

+For items wrapped in square braces `[example]` these are specific expected values, usually described in the command itself (for example, setting an option `ON` or `OFF`) or described in a table in the same section.

+For Drummer commands, specify the end of the line by closing it with a semicolon.

+# Drummer Syntax Commands

 ## Set Logical Storage
 ### Syntax